 \section{Related work}

 In this section, we preliminarily review the related work in the field of cross-modal hashing.
-Cross-modal hashing algorithms are roughly divided into supervised cross-modal hashing methods and unsupervised cross-modal hashing ones which are distinguished by whether the label information is utilized or not.\\ Supervised cross-modal hashing methods learn the discriminative hashing feature via exploiting the available label information.
+Cross-modal hashing algorithms are roughly divided into supervised cross-modal hashing and unsupervised cross-modal hashing which are distinguished by whether the label information is utilized or not.\\ Supervised cross-modal hashing methods learn the discriminative hashing feature via exploiting the available label information.
 Semantic Correlation Maximization (SCM) \cite{AAAI:Zhang} utilizes the semantic label to calculate the cosine similarity which is preserved in hamming space.
 Supervised Matrix Factorization Hashing (SMFH) \cite{rliu} integrates the graph regularization and matrix factorization into an overall hashing learning framework.
 Semantics-Preserving Hashing (SePH) \cite{IEEECVPR:Lin} transforms the affinity matrix into a probability distribution and approximates it in Hamming space via minimizing their Kullback-Leibler divergence.
-Generalized Semantic Preserving Hashing (GSePH) \cite{rMandal} preserves semantic similarity by the unified binary codes.
+Generalized Semantic Preserving Hashing (GSePH) \cite{rMandal} preserves the semantic similarity by the unified binary codes.
 Semi-supervised NMF (CPSNMF) \cite{rwangcpsnmf} uses a constraint propagation approach to get more supervised information, which can greatly improve the retrieval performance.
 Cross-Modal Hamming Hashing (CMHH) \cite{rcao} designs a pairwise focal loss to generate compact and highly concentrated hash codes.
-In spite that supervised hashing methods have achieved promising performance, it is time-consuming and labor-intensive to label data.
-Unsupervised cross-modal hashing can overcome the problem.\\ Unsupervised cross-modal hashing methods mainly aim to explore the structure, distribution, and geometry information of data and preserve the information well by hashing feature in hamming space.
-Besides, the correlation between multiple modalities is usually considered in the designed model.
-For the pair-wise samples, i.e. image-text pairs, the hashing codes of the image-modality and the hashing codes of the text-modality should be consistent as much as possible or directly unified.
+In spite that supervised hashing methods have achieved promising performance, they overly depend on massive labeled data.
+Fortunately, unsupervised cross-modal hashing methods can handle effectively the problem.\\ Unsupervised cross-modal hashing methods mainly explore the structure, distribution, correlation and geometry among data and make these information be preserved well in hamming space.
 Canonical Correlation Analysis (CCA) \cite{CVPR:Gong} learns a common space where the correlation between different two modalities is maximized.
-Inter-Media Hashing (IMH) \cite{ACM:Song} enables the hashing features of each modal preserves both inter-media consistency and intra-media consistency.
-Cross View Hashing (CVH) \cite{AAAI:Kumar} extends the classical unimodal Spectral Hashing to the multi-modal scenario.
+Inter-Media Hashing (IMH) \cite{ACM:Song} introduces inter-media consistency and intra-media consistency to discover a common Hamming space.
+Cross View Hashing (CVH) \cite{AAAI:Kumar} extends the classical unimodal spectral hashing to the multi-modal scenario.
 Robust Cross-view Hashing(RCH) \cite{IEEESPL:Shen} learns a common Hamming space where the binary codes representing the same semantic content but different modalities should be as consistent as possible.
 Collective Reconstructive Embeddings (CRE) \cite{rhu} directly learns the unified binary codes via reconstructive embeddings collectively.
 Robust and Flexible Discrete Hashing(RFDH) \cite{rwang} adopts the discrete matrix decomposition to learn the binary codes, which avoids the large quantization error caused by relaxation.
-Fusion Similarity Hashing(FSH) \cite{CVPR:Liu} constructs an undirected asymmetric graph to model the similarity among objects.\\ In this paper, we propose a novel algorithm that promotes the unified hashing codes in hamming space to reconstruct the local manifold structure among the original data for cross-modal retrieval.
-In the learning process of hashing functions, the $\ell_{2,1}$-norm regularization is incorporated to explore the discriminative feature selection of multi-modal data.
+Fusion Similarity Hashing(FSH) \cite{CVPR:Liu} constructs an undirected asymmetric graph to model the similarity among objects.\\ Different from the above approaches, we propose a sparse multi-modal hashing approach that explores the local manifold structure and the wealkly semantic correlation to learn the robust hash functions.
+The $\ell_{2,1}$-norm regularization is incorporated to select the discriminative and relevant features from multi-modal data simultaneously.